 If I Told You

-“I love it because it’s so country, and it’s so… so… “ The word that Darius Rucker is looking for comes to him. “… so me.”
+“I love it because it’s so country, and it’s so… so…” The word that Darius Rucker is looking for comes to him. “… so me.”

 That level of familiarity should not be taken to mean, however, that Rucker did not practice what he preaches when it comes to the lyrics of “For the First Time,” a rambunctious stomper that asks the musical question: “When was the last time you did something for the first time?
 Let yourself go, baby, follow that feeling — maybe something new is what you’re needing.”
-Given the career plateau that he’s been enjoying, Rucker could have taken the attitude of: If the wagon wheel ain’t broke, don’t fix it.
+Given the continual career climb that he’s been enjoying, Rucker could have taken the attitude of: If the wagon wheel ain’t broke, don’t fix it.
 Instead, he decided to tie that wagon to a fresh producer, Ross Copperman, aiming for “something a little different for me, a little more upbeat,” and far more spontaneously recorded.
 When it came to allowing himself to have this much fun in the studio, Rucker really was, in effect, a freshman.

 “I think having a new producer doing things a little differently is really the story of this album,” Rucker says.
 He’s been a creature of habit: “Even with the Hootie and the Blowfish records, we worked with Don Gehman on almost every record, so I’m used to having that comfort of working with the same producer.
 And I loved working with Frank Rogers on my previous (solo) records; he’s my brother, and I’m sure we’ll work together again.
 But we did such a change-up with this.
-I knew I liked Ross’s sound from the records he’d done with Dierks and some other people” — Copperman is known for his work not just with Bentley but Brett Eldredge, Keith Urban, and Kenny Chesney — “and when I met him, I instantly took to him and thought, ‘I want some of this kid’s energy.’
+I knew I liked Ross’ sound from the records he’d done with Dierks and some other people” — Copperman is known for his work not just with Bentley but Brett Eldredge, Keith Urban, and Kenny Chesney — “and when I met him, I instantly took to him and thought, ‘I want some of this kid’s energy.’
 That kid is never not laughing.
 He’s also a friggin’ genius with the equipment and coming up with things that really make the record.”

 The extra time devoted to gales of hilarity in the studio did not elongate the process.
 “The vocals were done in such a different way on this record,” says Rucker.
 “My other producers were very particular.
 Ross is really a ‘Just sing it a couple times; if it feels good, we got it’ kind of guy.
 It helped that every time we were in the studio, we had a great band that consistently had great ideas of their own.
 So this was as far as you could get from any kind of tedious thing.
 It was really three days, altogether, of recording music.
-One time, Ross came into Charleston to work, and we had planned five days to do six songs… and we did all six in one day.
+One time, Ross came into Charleston, S.C. to work [where Rucker lives], and we had planned five days to do six songs… and we did all six in one day.
 I was like, ‘Wow, okay!’”
 Even with no particular need for speed, then, efficacy and ebullience turned out to be an unbeatable combination in the making of When Was the Last Time.

 That “feels like the first time” ethos is summed up in the track whose gleeful, mischievous chorus supplies the album with its title.
 The opening lines of “For the First Time”: “You say you never danced to a dashboard singing R.E.M. under summer stars/Never leaned back on a jet black Chevy blowing smoke rings in the dark…” Explains Rucker, “Derrick George brought me part of a chorus that already had that line about R.E.M.
 We played so much R.E.M. in the day, so when I heard that, I said, ‘Dude, I love it — let’s write this.’
 That line ‘You never drank from a bottle of two-dollar wine’ — man, I can’t even tell you how many days back in the day we were drinking Boone’s Farm and all that cheap wine because that’s all we could afford.
 That song is so…” …well, you know what it is: so utterly Rucker-ian.
 As he explains, “If I were going to the bar today, and I was single, ‘When was the last time we did something for the first time?’ would just say everything.”